-Last night, we had rain.
-Today’s forecast was for a 50% chance of rain all day.
-This time I didn’t avoid it.
+So last night, we had rain.
+Today’s forecast was once again a 50 percent chance of rain all day.
+But today, my luck ran out.
 I finished the Point Beach section without rain.
 There were some school kids building shelters in the Rahr School Forest section, which was cute.
 They posed with Buddy, my SATW teddy bear.

-Ran a few miles over to the Tisch Mills segment, which I initially missed.
-It’s in a weird spot, coming from the west.
-There’s a mowed path on someone’s front lawn, which goes up a slope.
-The trail markers (small) are at the top of the slope, not very visible.
-The first section was quite pretty, running through a forest and over a small stream.
-I’d put plastic bags over my shoes in the hopes of keeping them dry and avoiding a third shoe/sock change.
-At the stream, a sign notes it’s safer to wade than try to cross on stones.
-What about trying to cross on stones with plastic bags on your feet?
+But what about trying to cross on stones with plastic bags on your feet?!
 Summoning up all the core strength I’ve developed from my stability and core ball classes (thanks John and Denise!), I successfully navigated the creek crossing.
-O.K., I cannot tell a lie — I did make one little slip.
+O.K., I cannot tell a lie – I did make one little slip.
 But my foot didn’t get submerged, so it was still successful.

-There was a short road walk, then the next segment of Tisch Mills.
+There was a short road walk next to reach the final portion of the Tisch Mills segment.
 This is clearly the part the guidebook discusses when it talks about wet, poorly maintained trail.
 The path runs along the East Twin River, and would be beautiful if it was tamed.
 Unfortunately, it was fairly overgrown, especially with those prickly weeds you get in your yard.
 So it was a gross, uncomfortable slog through wet, overgrown vegetation.
 Even though the trail was relatively short, I once again had to change my shoes and socks afterwards.

 - I saw a sign advertising “Grass Drags.”
 According to the sign, these have something to do with vintage snowmobiles.
 But what, exactly, is a grass drag?